positively-charged/bcc/details.md

 script 1 {}
 ```

-====
+---

-When creating a function, the <code>function</code> keyword is not necessary.
-If the function has no parameters, the <code>void</code> keyword is not necessary.
+When creating a function, the `function` keyword is not necessary.
+If the function has no parameters, the `void` keyword is not necessary.

 ```
-// These are the same.
+// These are all the same.
 function void f( void ) {}
+function void f() {}
 void f() {}
 ```

-====
+---

 When a function returns a value, it is not necessary to have a return statement at the end of the function.
 (In fact, as of this time, it is possible to skip the return statement entirely.
-It's possible, but <strong>don't</strong> do this.)
+It's possible, but __don't__ do this.)

 ```
 // Get absolute value of number.